• Skip to primary navigation

 Unlike other minestrone recipes, Ligurian minestrone doesn’t usually have a soffritto as a base (finely chopped onions, celery and carrots sautéed in olive oil).
 In some versions, all the veggies are just cooked together.
 I followed a recipe that involved just sautéeing the leeks and then I added all the other ingredients.

-Step 7 Add broken spaghetti or other pasta and cook until pasta is ready.
-(I changed pots to do this!)
+6. Add broken spaghetti or other pasta and cook until pasta is al dente.
+(I changed pots and used a Dutch oven to do this!)

 Let me know what you think.

-Whichever combination of veggies you use to make this recipe, I’m sure minestrone with pesto is going to become a favourite for you too!
-It’s uniquely delicious, nutritious, warming and filling.
-Pure comfort food!
+Whichever combination of veggies you use to make this recipe, I'm sure minestrone with pesto alla Genovese is going to become a favourite for you too!
+It's uniquely delicious, nutritious, warming and filling.
+Pure comfort food and one of my favorite healthy meals.

 If you do try this Ligurian minestrone, I’d love to hear what you think.
 Please write a comment here on the blog or post a comment on the Pasta Project Facebook page.